Serenity S. Lee

 Research Interests: identity, roles, relationships, work/nonwork, diversity

-Links: Google Scholar
+Links: Personal Website, Google Scholar

 Overview